Tskalka/DataStructureTutorial/2-Sets.md

 ![Hashing example](https://github.com/Tskalka/DataStructureTutorial/blob/main/Picture%20Files/Hashing%20example.PNG)

-This creates what is called a *Sparsed list* because potentially not all the indexes are going to be filled.
+This creates what is called a *sparse list* because potentially not all the indexes are going to be filled.

 ## How to implement a Set in python